bitaculous/middleman-wundertuete/README.md

 License
 -------

-“Middleman Wundertuete” is released under the MIT License, see “LICENSE”.
+Middleman Wundertuete is released under the MIT License.